pingcap/docs/sql-statements/sql-statement-create-table.md

 ## MySQL compatibility

-* TiDB does not support temporary tables, but it ignores the `CREATE TEMPORARY TABLE` syntax.
+* TiDB does not support the syntax `CREATE TEMPORARY TABLE`.
 * All of the data types except spatial types are supported.
 * `FULLTEXT`, `HASH` and `SPATIAL` indexes are not supported.
 * For compatibility, the `index_col_name` attribute supports the length option with a maximum length limit of 3072 bytes by default.
 The length limit can be changed through the `max-index-length` configuration option.
 For details, see [TiDB configuration file](/tidb-configuration-file.md#max-index-length).